pipe-cd/tutorial/tutorial/content/en/40-deploy/pipeline.md

 <!-- ![deployment-pipeline](/images/deploy/deployment-pipeline.png) -->

-## 4. Edit the config and watch a new deployment
+## 4. Edit the config and watch the customized deployment

 _The same flow as [1.
 Simple](deploy.md#4-edit-the-config-and-watch-a-new-deployment)._